 Pride is a fun-filled celebration but it’s also a time to remember its origins, look back at how far we’ve come and acknowledge what we have yet to do.

-Ahead of the Dublin Pride Parade, we spoke to Chris Rowan, Fundraising officer at BeLonG To.
+Ahead of the Dublin Pride Parade last year, we spoke to Chris Rowan, Fundraising officer at BeLonG To.
 Chris speaks to us about how we can be visible allies throughout Pride Month and all year round.

 The Meaning of Pride

 Although the meaning of Pride itself may be clear to most, many people may not be aware that the word is actually an acronym.

 PRIDE stands for Personal Rights in Defense and Education.